We are a Teaching for Mastery School

 Daily Fluency Sessions:

 We believe that our children should have a fluent recall of the mathematical skills that they need to support them though into adult life.
 With this in mind, we have daily fluency sessions outside of the maths lesson which gives children the opportunity to recall/embed previous learning and hone their skills.
 Teachers are currently using the Department for Education Ready to Progress guidance to inform planning for these sessions as well as progressions for mental mathematics.
+Our fluency sessions are based around fluent recall and reasoning.
+Children are encouraged in these sessions to make those vital connections and relationships between numbers.
+We know this because is a key phrase here.

 Impact of our approach to mathematics is regularly and carefully monitored.
 Assessments are conducted at the end of every small step block and exam analysis is used to inform future planning.
 Termly assessments are focussed and test what the children have been learning that term, not end of year expectations.
 This allows teachers again to accurately future plan for the needs of their children.